scot8/Weather-App-with-Azure-AKS/README.md

-# CST8918 Final Project: Weather App with Azure AKS
+# Weather App with Azure AKS

 This project demonstrates Infrastructure as Code (IaC) using Terraform to deploy a Remix Weather Application on Azure Kubernetes Service (AKS) with Azure Cache for Redis.